Arroz a la valenciana: History

 Although rice was probably grown in Valencia before the Moorish era, it was the Arabs who furthered its cultivation and diversification of use.
 This is reflected in both the medieval cookbooks of Christians and Muslims, in which it is evident that they were already seasoning their rice with saffron in this era; an example of this is arròs en Cassola al forn by Mestre Robert (16th century).

 As time went by, the culture of rice became important in Valencia, with different recipes that added vegetables and meats.
 In the colonial era, Arroz a la valenciana spread to Spanish colonies in the new world, to countries as far apart as Nicaragua or the Philippines.
 The recipe has been adapted over time to include new ingredients and to cater to American taste preferences.

-The first written mention of Arroz a la valenciana is found in a manuscript from the 18th century: Avisos y instrucciones per lo principiant cuyiner by the Franciscan monk Josep Orri.
+The first written mention of Arroz a la valenciana is found in a manuscript from the 18th century: Avisos y instrucciones per lo principiant cuyiner by the Franciscan friar Josep Orri.
 Shortly afterwards, in 1780 Friar Gerónimo de San Pelayo published a cookbook in Mexico City about Arroz a la valenciana.
 Additionally, in another Mexican cookbook called New and Simple Art of Cooking (1836) by Antonia Carrillo, there is a Arroz a la valenciana recipe that includes green chiles and saffron.
 The dish also appears in a cookbook published in La Habana in 1862.

 José Castro and Serrano commented that no province knows how to cook rice like Valencia.
 During a religious event in 1889 in Bergara, Spain, they served the guests Arroz a la valenciana.
 In his General Dictionary of cooking from 1892, Ángel Muro included a recipe for Arroz a la valenciana to pay homage to the "country of rice".
 In the 1890s the term arroz a la paella ('in a frying pan') began to be used as synonymous with Arroz a la valenciana.
 In 1903, the French chef Auguste Escoffier dedicated a few pages to riz valenciennes in his first publication of Le Guide Cullinaire.